top of page

 She hadn't missed her bed time in six months.
 But those words had somehow cast a hook into her and she leaned toward him.

-She looked around cautiously so he turned on his phone's flashlight and said, "Pull someone up on speed dial if you need to."
+She looked around cautiously so he turned on his phone's flashlight and said, "Pull a friend up on speed dial if you need to."
 He looked her in the eye and reached for her hand, patiently waiting for her to feel safe.
 She took it.
-She nervously stepped over puddles as he lit up dark reaches, dispelling her visions of rats and homeless men.
+She nervously stepped over puddles as he lit up dark reaches with his flashlight, dispelling her visions of rats and homeless men.
 “As you're doing your CIA scan, here's something else safe that I want you to listen to.”
 He gave his AirPods to her.
 She heard a song begin, a computer generated version of one of the songs he had played that night.

 “What do you think of that?”
 He said.

-“Yes, it is.
+“Yes, made by a computer directly from the notes.
 Do you know what I use it for?”

 "To try and match it?"
 She looked at the sketchy neighborhood they were now entering.